GLOBAL MARKETS-Pound up as Britain coughs up, Bitcoin rockets

 “In recent months we have seen core inflation dropping, and that has been identified by the ECB as a key measure,” said ING strategist Martin van Vliet.

 It all helped the euro reassert its recent dominance over the dollar.
-The euro climbed as far as $1.1882 and against a basket of currencies the dollar at 93.241 and not far off a two-month trough touched on Monday.
+The euro climbed up to $1.1870 and against a basket of currencies the dollar was down 0.2 percent at 93.075 and not far off a two-month trough touched on Monday.

-The dollar was stronger against the yen at 111.63 yen and away from a 10-week low of 110.85, while the pound’s jump on a trade-weighted basis was 1.4 percent, its best since April.
+The dollar was steadier against the yen at 111.54 yen and away from a 10-week low of 110.85, while the pounds jump on a trade-weighted basis was 1.4 percent, its best since April.

 That paled in comparison to bitcoin which flew to $10,200 on BitStamp, a major trading platform based in Luxembourg.